PandaWhisperer/meteor-yelp-clone/README.md

 ## Excursion: Creating a Place Search Component

 At this point, I had wanted to write a test case for the place search callback behavior, but I had difficulties getting that to work.
-So, while the FullStack guys are moving ahead with building header and sidbar components, I decided to take a bit of a detour and make the map more interactive first, by adding a component to allow me to perform arbitrary place searches on the map.
+So, while the FullStack guys are moving ahead with building header and sidebar components, I decided to take a bit of a detour and make the map more interactive first, by adding a component to allow me to perform arbitrary place searches on the map.

 Here's the idea: I want a text input field to search for keywords, and a dropdown with all the place types to narrow results by category.
 And in order to practice building reusable components (and exchanging data between them), I want this to be a component as well.